Topics Map > Media Delivery > Kaltura > MediaSpace > Media Ingestion Tools

 - Start Windows Device manager by clicking the Windows click or button and typing in Device Manager.

 - Click Display adapters to expand your display drivers:

-The display driver is usually the issue but I've also expanded the Cameras device to show that you can also display and check your camera driver.
+The display driver is usually the issue but the Cameras device is also expanded to show that you can also display and check your camera driver.
 Monitor drivers have also caused issues for a small number of users and could be updated as well.